 Can a Divorce Be Granted Without a Financial Settlement Agreement?

-Yes, the court can progress a Decree Absolute (the final divorce decree) without a financial settlement agreement.
+Yes, the court can progress a final order (previously called a Decree Absolute, or the final divorce decree) without a financial settlement agreement.
 Whilst this is possible, a financial settlement is usually a crucial aspect of a divorce.

 Reeds Solicitors recommend seeking legal advice on the financial settlement before progressing the divorce.
 Not having this in place can leave you open to potential future financial claims.